cse232msu/cse232msu.github.io/exam_policies.md

 ---

 Please **do not** join the help room Zoom for the exams.
-The help room Zoom will be closed during exam days, as the course staff will be busy with pre-exam preparations and checks.
+The help room Zoom will be closed during exam days, as the course staff will be busy with pre-exam preparations.

 ---